 After the success of that London debut, the group’s fortunes snowballed, and relationships began with the BBC, with record companies, with promoters and with many composers and arrangers who would become a huge part of The King’s Singers history.
 Through the early 1970s, the group cemented its reputation in the UK, but the international career which keeps us travelling to this day really began in 1972, with a 35-concert tour of Australia and New Zealand.
 Invitations to visit South Africa, Canada, the USA and all manner of other countries soon followed, and The King’s Singers became a global phenomenon.

-Over the course of our 50-year history, we have been lucky to sing in pretty much every major concert hall in the world, on countless television broadcasts, to release over 150 recordings, and to win Grammy and Emmy awards.
+Over the course of our history, we have been lucky to sing in pretty much every major concert hall in the world, on countless television broadcasts, to release over 150 recordings, and to win Grammy and Emmy awards.
 Life on the road is so special, and over the years there have been a lot of laughs, a fair few tears, and many very special moments.
-This year, we are sharing some of these in our GOLD Stories, released over 50 weeks, telling a little story from each year of our history.
-The current group of six is so very grateful for the vision, spirit, and hard work of its forebears, which set us up still to be singing into the fiftieth year.
-Here’s to the next 50!
+We shared some of these in our GOLD Stories, released over 50 weeks in 2018, telling a little story from each year of our history.